top of page

 (On the flight, you have two options for a meal.)

-↪ When you were asked by "좋아요?" it is natural to answer with "좋아요" as well, not "좋아해요."
+When you were asked by "좋아요?" it is natural to answer with "좋아요" as well.

 3

-Even though 좋아요 and 좋아해요 look very similar and meanings can be similar as well, there are still some differences.
-The most important thing you have to remember is simple "(verb) like" is 좋아하다 and 좋다 means "(adjective) good."
+Even though 좋아요 and 좋아해요 look very similar and the meanings can be similar as well, there are still some differences.
+The most important thing you have to remember is simple. 좋아하다 is a verb, that simply means "to like" while 좋다 is an adjective and the basic meaning is "to be good."

 bottom of page